kadavris/host_command/README.md

 * `void add_int_param()` - appends integer number parameter to the current command's arguments list
 * `void add_float_param()` - appends floating point number parameter to the current command's arguments list
 * `void add_str_param( int max_length )` - appends string parameter to the current command's arguments list.
 `max_length` is optional and limits the length of input string.
-Default is 65535
+Default is for it to fit into your buffer
 * `void add_qstr_param( int max_length )` - appends quoted string parameter to the current command's arguments list.
 `max_length` is optional and limits the length of input string.
-Default is 65535
+Default is for it to fit into your buffer
 * `void optional_from_here()` - the next parameters added will be treated as optional.
 This means that no error will be generated if some will be omitted on input

 Processing methods: